tylerdonison/Pick-Basic-Pokemon-Type-Selector/README.md

 * Allow the user to select different Pokedexes
 * Allow the user to select the national Pokedex
-* Allow the user to select a version do not include Pokemon that are not in said version.
+* Allow the user to select a version and do not include Pokemon that are not in said version.